rayyaw/wordle-bot/README.md

 # Wordle Discord Bot

-Welcome to Riley's Wordle bot, built for Discord!
+Welcome to my Wordle bot, built for Discord!

 How to add this to your discord?
 Just click this link!